April 2017-April 2020

-Funded by the U.S. Department of Justice, this 3-year project aims to develop trauma-informed screening, service, and referral processes to address the needs of polyvictimized clients.
-Through this initiative, a polyvictimization screening tool will be developed and administered with clients that receive services from the Sojourner Family Peace Center.
-Following the polyvictimization screen results will be used to inform client services and referrals.
+Funded by the U.S. Department of Justice, this 3-year project aimed to develop trauma-informed screening, service, and referral processes to address the needs of polyvictimized clients.
+Through this initiative, a polyvictimization screening tool was developed and administered with clients that receive services from the Sojourner Family Peace Center.
+Following the polyvictimization screen, results were used to inform client services and referrals.

-The ICFW will conduct a mixed-methods evaluation of this project with four central aims:
+The ICFW conducted a mixed-methods evaluation of this project with four central aims:

 - To examine a polyvictimization screen and its capacity to detect exposure to violence.